Skip to Content

 Farmhouse Entry Home Tour

 As you enter the home, you are immediately in the living area.
-This vaulted space includes an entry table and my work station.
+This vaulted space includes an entry table, and my workstation layered with creative displays.

-The vintage gas station light illuminates the old ceiling tiles above the doorway.
+The vintage gas station light illuminates the old ceiling tiles above the doorway, enhancing the industrial vintage feel.

-The entry rug provides ample space for guests to enter.
+The oversized entry rug provides ample space for guests to enter.

 Entry to Industrial Farmhouse with vintage ceiling tiles and french doors.